pm67nz/git-novice/_episodes/01-basics.md

 > Automated version control systems are nothing new.
 > Tools like RCS, CVS, or Subversion have been around since the early 1980s and are used by many large companies.
 > However, many of these are now becoming considered as legacy systems due to various limitations in their capabilities.
-> In particular, the more modern systems, such as Git and [Mercurial](http://swcarpentry.github.io/hg-novice/)
+> In particular, more modern systems such as Git and [Mercurial](http://swcarpentry.github.io/hg-novice/)
 > are *distributed*, meaning that they do not need a centralized server to host the repository.
 > These modern systems also include powerful merging tools that make it possible for multiple authors to work within
 > the same files concurrently.
+Pijul further improves on these systems by allowing more flexibility in the order in
+> which changes are merged, and making better guarentees about the correctness of merges.
 {: .callout}

 > ## Paper Writing